KazuAlex/openpollslack/README.md

 Wiki pages are available to help you with the [app configuration](https://gitlab.com/KazuAlex/openpollslack/-/wikis/Self-hosted-installation-(v2)) and the [web page configuration](https://gitlab.com/KazuAlex/openpollslack/-/wikis/Web-page).

+## Known issues

+### More than 15 options

+If you have more than 15 options, you will probably raise an error.
+It's a slack limitation (see [issue #24](https://gitlab.com/openpollslack/openpollslack/-/issues/24)).

 ## Support me

 To support or thank me, you can contact me.
 I would be happy to provide you my PayPal address.